 photo by Ivory Mix

-Kate Max Stock: $95/qtr or $325/yr; my favorite images, people and flat lays; 5000 photos, 6 pages of bundles; license expires when membership expires! (deal breaker); no affiliate program.
+Kate Max Stock (name changed to Styled Stock House in June '21): $95/qtr or $325/yr; my favorite images, people and flat lays; 5000 photos, 6 pages of bundles; license expires when membership expires! (deal breaker); no affiliate program.

 photo by Kate Max Stock